401-advanced-javascript-Riva/parcel-service/README.md

 The core functionality I've built remains the same.
 The difference in this phase is I use multiple applications to raise and listen for the events.
 Here the major difference in how I deal with the events.

 ### Installing:
+- You need to have Node and npm (node package manager) installed.
+If you do not have these, head over to Node setup to install node on your local system.
+Confirm that node and npm are installed by running the following commands in your terminal.

+    `node --version`

+    `npm --version`

 - `npm i @code-fellows supergoose`
 - `npm i faker` for faking data
 - `npm i dotenv` for holding store name so I can easily pass it around
 - load the `net` module: `const net = require('net`):
+- Install Express and Socket.IO.
+To install these and save them to package.json file, enter the following command in your terminal, into the project directory.

+`npm install --save express socket.io`

+- You will want to keep restarting the server.
+When you make a change, nodemon can help you do this.
+To install nodemon, open your terminal and enter the following command −

+`npm install -g nodemon`

 ### dotenv Requirements: